ElsaYilinWang/Spring/Payroll/demo/README.md

 SOAP-based services and CORBA-based services were incredibly brittle.
 It was hard to roll out a server that could support both old and new clients.
 With REST-based practices, it is much easier, especially using the Spring stack.

 ready for an upgrade that does not disturb existing clients while newer clients can take advantage of the enhancements.

+## Building links into your REST API

+To grow your API and better serve your clients, you need to embrace the concept of Hypermedia as the Engine of Application State.

+Business logic inevitably builds up rules that involve processes.
+The risk of such systems is we often carry such server-side logic into clients and build up strong coupling.
+REST is about breaking down such connections and minimizing such coupling.

+- Order.java
+- Status.java